 - apple cider vinegar

-If you want to make it even more filling, try adding one or two of these ingredients:
+Make it even more fiber-packed and filling by adding one or two of the following ingredients:

 - sunflower seeds